 The Mass Metrology Seminar is a two-week, "hands-on" seminar.
 It incorporates approximately 30 percent lectures and 70 percent demonstrations and laboratory work in which the trainee performs measurements by applying procedures and equations discussed in the classroom.
 The seminar focuses on the comprehension and application of the procedures, the equations, and calculations involved.
 The seminar includes the operation of the laboratory equipment, review of publications, standards, specifications, and tolerances relevant to the measurements.
 Training covers mass calibration procedures published in NISTIR 6969 and are suitable for the calibration of mass standards to OIML R111 Class M and F tolerances, ASTM classes 1 through 7 and NIST HB 105-1 Class F. Training is provided to enable the participant to correctly identify and implement the correct calibration process for each weight classification.
 The entire seminar incorporates statistical analysis, process measurement control methods, uncertainty analyses and generation of ISO/IEC 17025 compliant calibration reports for all measurements made during the seminar.

 At the end of this seminar, using Standard Operating Procedures 2, 4, 5, 7, 8, 9, 29, and 30 and Good Measurement Practices 10, 11, 13, and 14, participants will be able to:

 Materials & Supplies:

-The current fee is $4,200 which does NOT include meals, lodging or travel expenses.
-State weights and measures metrologists are funded by NIST OWM.
+The current fee for this seminar is $4,200.
+Registration fees for State weights and measures regulatory officials and metrologists are funded by NIST OWM.

 Val Miller, Jose A. Torres-Ferrer